deividaspetraitis/.dotfiles/README.md

 # dotfiles
-„Never trust a computer you can't throw out a window“
+„Never trust a computer you can't throw out a window“, - Steve Wozniak